 There are many conflicting stories about how Choi, Yong Sool came to develop and establish Hapkido; where and how he acquired his skill and knowledge; and who actually gave our martial art its name.
 The following is a generally accepted accounting of Choi, Yong Sool's early life and the history behind the birth of Hapkido.
 This accounting is revised and is based on published articles, books as well as a personal interview between Choi, Yong Sool and Master Rim, Jan Bae and Master John Sheya in 1982.
 Another source is the interview between and Master Michael Wollmershauser of Massachussetts and Suh, Bok Sub in 1996.

 But in the 1982 interview with Master Michael Wollmershauser, Suh, Bok Sub contradicts the above version, stating that Mr. Morimoto and his wife abducted him when it was time for them to return to Japan.
-Since Choi did not like this man he made a point of being extremely difficult every chance he had, constantly protesting and crying.
-No longer able to cope with young Choi, Mr. Morimoto and his wife abandoned him in the town of Moji, in Japan.
+And, since Choi did not like this man he made a point of being extremely difficult every chance he had, constantly protesting and crying.
+No longer able to cope with young Choi, Mr. Morimoto and his wife abandoned him in a town in Moji (around Mekari Park), in Japan.
 Eventually, he came to be in Kyoto where authorities arranged for him to stay at a local Buddhist temple.
+How he travelled over 550 kms is unknown.
 He lived at the temple for two years under the care of the monk Kintaro, Wadanabi.

-During his time at the temple, Choi did not show much interest in schooling and exhibited some minor problems which manifested themselves through fighting and a lack of self-discipline.
-In fact, he seemed more fascinated by the temple's murals depicting historical martial arts battles and paintings.
-The monk Kintaro, Wadanabi recognized his interest and made arrangements to introduce young Choi to his very close friend Takeda, Sokaku.
+During his time at the temple, Choi did not show much interest in schooling and exhibited behavioural problems that manifested themselves through fighting and a lack of self-discipline and seemed more fascinated by the temple's murals depicting historical martial arts battles and paintings.
+Kintaro, Wadanabi recognized his interest and made arrangements to introduce young Choi to his very close friend Takeda, Sokaku.
 So, at the age of 11 or 12 the 32nd patriarch of Daito Ryu Aiki-jujitsu, Takeda, Sokaku was asked by monk Kintaro, Wadanabi to take Choi as his disciple.
 Choi recounts that Takeda, Sokaku adopted Choi and was given the name Asao, Yoshida.
 Takeda, Sokaku eventually settled in Hokkaido to open his Daito Ryu Aiki-jujitsu dojo (school).

 Some Hapkido historians, and masters, seem to disagree about Choi, Yong Sool's relationship to Takeda, Sokaku.
 Some claim that Choi was orphaned in Korea and taken to Japan by a Japanese family, some say he was Takeda, Sokaku's houseboy.
 Others suggest he merely attended some of Takeda, Sokaku's seminars or observed the training and could not fully participate in Daito Ryu Aiki-jujitsu training because he was Korean.
 It seems irrelevant to argue about the accuracies of these details in a great man's life which appear to be driven by politics and ego.
 What does appear to be accurate, however, is the timeline and order of events - he was born to a poor Korean family; he left Korea for Japan when he was a boy; he was placed in a Buddhist temple; and ended up in Takeda, Sokaku's house.